ekara-platform/cli/README.md

 * `DOCKER_CERT_PATH` : the certificates location
 * `DOCKER_HOST` : the docker host address

-You will need to create an enviroment variable

-* `DOCKER_API_VERSION` : the API version

 ---
 ### How Lagoon CLI will decide to use Docker flags or environment variables

-If any of `--cert` , `--api` or `--host` is setted then **Lagoon CLI** will use flags to establish the connection with the docker daemon, if not then the environment variables will be used.
+If one of `--cert` or `--host` is setted then **Lagoon CLI** will use flags to establish the connection with the docker daemon, if not then the environment variables will be used.